DogukanBaloglu/rickandmorty/README.md

  -  getMultiple( ids ) : You can get multiple characters by adding  ids.

- -  filter( name , status , species , type , gender ) : You can also include filters by including additional query parameters.
+ -  filter( name , status , species , type , gender ) : You can include filters by including additional query parameters.

  ## Locations: